 Each resort in Utah has their own policy regarding uphill travel.
 Resorts have the legal right to restrict or prohibit uphill travel within their boundaries, whether they operate on private or National Forest Service property.
 These policies have been developed to address growing interest in uphill inbounds travel and potential conflict with mountain operations like grooming and avalanche control.

-The Utah Avalanche Center is providing a summary of each resort's policy here, effective November, 2014, as a service to both the resorts and the public.
+The Utah Avalanche Center is providing a summary of each resort's policy as a service to both the resorts and the public.
 If you have any questions about a policy, please contact the resort directly.

 No uphill traffic allowed during operating dates.
-Uphill traffic allowed pre and post season except when marked by sign at the base.
-No preseason access to Snowbird from Alta Ski Area. https://www.alta.com/the-mountain/mountain-info/alta-fine-print-and-info-policies
+No pre-season access to Snowbird from Alta Ski Area.

 The following activities, SLEDDING, UPHILL TRAVEL, CROSS-COUNTRY SKIING, SNOWBOARDING, SNOWMOBILING, AND HIKING ARE NOT PERMITTED AT DEER VALLEY AT ANY TIME OF THE DAY OR NIGHT DURING THE SKI SEASON. http://www.deervalley.com/WhatToDo/Winter/SafetyPage

 Uphill travel is allowed subject to certain restrictions.
-Please visit https://www.snowbasin.com/the-mountain/mountain-safety/ for details.
+Visit https://www.snowbasin.com/the-mountain/mountain-safety/ for details.

-No uphill travel is allowed at Snowbird during winter and spring operating seasons. https://www.snowbird.com/mountain-safety/
+No uphill travel is allowed at Snowbird during winter and spring operating seasons.
+Visit https://www.snowbird.com/mountain-safety/ for details.

 Solitude Mountain Resort does not allow unauthorized uphill travel within the Special Use Permit Area that is within the resort area boundary at any time. https://solitudemountain.com/mountain-policies-information